agmoyano/redis-modelize/README.md

 ```
 //add a project to John Doe
 var jdUser = new model.user(1);
+var awproj = new model.project(
+	{
+		name: 'Awesome Project',
-var awproj = new model.project({name: 'Awesome Project', description: 'This project will be awesome'}, function(err, id) {
+		description: 'This project will be awesome'
+	},
+	function(err, id) {

 	this.setRefUser(jdUser);
 	jdUser.setRefProjects(this);

 });
 ```